 Francis R. Ortiz (Detroit), specializes in investor, securities, insurance and ERISA disputes.

-Edward H. Pappas (Bloomfield Hills) is a former President of the State Bar of Michigan, a Fellow of the American College of Civil Trial Mediators who has completed over 250 complex commercial mediations, and an arbitrator on the American Arbitration Association's Large Complex Case Panel.
+Edward H. Pappas (Troy) is a former President of the State Bar of Michigan, a Fellow of the American College of Civil Trial Mediators who has completed over 250 complex commercial mediations, and an arbitrator on the American Arbitration Association's Large Complex Case Panel.

 James A. Samborn (Ann Arbor) has served as an arbitrator and mediator for over 19 years, and is on the American Arbitration Association's Large, Complex Case Panel of Arbitrators, as well as the AAA's Panel of Construction Arbitrators and Panel of Commercial Arbitrators.